 A Protective Order prohibits a range of behavior including harming or contacting the person who is applying for the order.
 These orders are implemented by the court system.

-In order to get a protective order during business hours, you have to go to the Court Clerk’s office to apply for a restraining order.
-If it is granted by a judge, you have to go back to court in approximately 10 days in order to have it extended for a longer period.
-To apply for one after business hours, you can go to the police for an emergency order.
+In order to get a protective order during business hours, you have to go to the Court Clerk’s office to apply for one.
+If it is granted by a judge, you have to go back to court in approximately 10 days for a hearing when a judge decides whether or not to extend it for a longer period.
+To apply for a protective order after business hours, you have to go to the police for an emergency order.
 You will still have to go to the Court Clerk’s office the next day.

 Emerson College will act in accordance with the directions of Protective Orders from the court.